cylleneus/cylleneus/README.rst

 * fix CTS sourcing for multi-line results
 * variable context-length specification
 * disentangle annotation-based results filtering from results highlighting
-* remove `content` field from any document schema not associated with a plain-text corpus.
-Corpora for which referencing metadata is available should not store the original text along with the index.
-In these cases, the text should be sourced from an external text repository using only the supplied URN and ``meta`` information: global sentence ID, local sentence ID (e.g., within a passage), and word position within the local reference context.
-Standardize ``meta`` as a series of tuples: (PHI5 author ID, PHI5 work ID, PHI5 meta string), (a, b, c), (x, y, z . . .), (...).
-Except for plain-text corpora, results should not include the ``hit`` object or ``content``!
-Corpus-specific referencing metadata (e.g., annotations for speaker turns, section subtitles) should be included as a variable-length tuple following the standard referencing information.
-* /= returns results for the target lemma?
+* remove `content` field from any document schema not associated with a plain-text corpus
 * use Scaife Viewer as search front-end
 * Perseus CTS text alignment
 * complete PROIEL indexing pipeline